 Commuting with Clipper Direct

 The university subsidizes Clipper Direct purchases for benefits eligible full-time faculty and staff who do not have a university parking permit.
-See the USF HR benefits website for more information.
+Visit the HR's Benefits website for more information.

 USF Building and grounds maintenance